oeb25/msc-thesis/full.md

 > [!proof]
 > To show this, we refer the fact that $\smaller$ is defined in terms of $\subseteq$ which forms a partial order.

-With an ordering established, we define how to combine two trees, either by creating a new tree that fits within both, or one which contains both trees.
-This is especially useful for talking about the most unfolded tree, which does not unfold more than either of the two other trees.
+With an ordering established, we define how to combine two trees by creating a new tree that fits within both or one that contains both trees.
+Such trees are especially useful for reasoning about the most unfolded tree, which does not unfold more than the two other trees.